ucbds-infra/otter-grader/docs/otter_grade.md

 ### Metadata Flags

 The four metadata flags, `-g`, `-c`, `-j`, and `-y`, correspond to different export/metadata file formats, and are optional.
 Also note that the latter two require you to specify a path to the metadata file.
-You must specify a metadata flag every time you run `otter grade`, and you may not specify more than one.
+You must specify a metadata flag every time you run Otter Grade, and you may not specify more than one.
 For more information about metadata and export formats, see [above](#metadata).
 If you don't specify a metadata flag, the CSV file that Otter returns will be primary keyed on the filename of the submission.

 ### Requirements